MEDICARE PART A, B, C AND D

 Original Medicare (sometimes called Traditional Medicare) is insurance administered by the federal government.
-It consists of Part A, which covers hospital services, and Part B, which is medical insurance and covers expenses like doctor appointments, laboratory tests and X-rays.
+It consists of Part A, which covers hospital services, and Part B, which is medical insurance and covers expenses like doctor appointments, laboratory tests, and X-rays.

 If you have Original Medicare, you can enroll in other plans for additional coverage.
-You can add a Part D to cover prescriptions drugs.
-You can also select a Medicare Supplement Insurance (Medigap) plan, which helps pay for health care cost such as co-payments and coinsurance.
+You can add Part D to cover prescriptions drugs.
+You can also select a Medicare Supplement Insurance (Medigap) plan, which helps pay for health care costs such as co-payments and coinsurance.
 You must have Medicare Part A and Part B in order to purchase a Medigap plan.

 Tip: If you have a chronic disease like hidradenitis suppurativa, it's generally a good idea to add a prescription drug plan and a Medigap plan to make sure that all your health care costs are covered as fully as possible.

 Another option is to choose a Medicare Advantage plan (sometimes called Medicare Part C).
 Most people will have to sign up for Medicare Part A and/or Part B unless they are already getting benefits from Social Security or a certain disability benefit.
-With Medicare Advantage, you'll still pay a premium for Medicare Part B, but all your benefits ill be bundled under a single plan from a private insurance company.
+With Medicare Advantage, you'll still pay a premium for Medicare Part B, but all your benefits will be bundled under a single plan from a private insurance company.
 Medicare Advantage Plans may also offer prescription drug coverage.